 This format is flexible and on occasion it is recognised that members of staff may feel that they need to respond to local, national or global events.

-We seek to encourage pupils to voice their views on Collective Worship we have, and to have the opportunity to lead CW and to be part of the evaluation process.
+We seek to encourage pupils to voice their views on Collective Worship we have and opportunity to lead CW and to be part of the evaluation process.

 Spiritual and Moral Development